<< First< Previous

 This is just a glimpse of the nerdery you can enjoy if you buy your very own copy of the documentary Get Lamp.
 (Although if you're going to buy a nerdy documentary about the history of pre-Internet computer culture, The BBS Documentary is way better.)

-I've been to Germany three times, and the first two times, I heard Falco on the normal, everyday radio.
+I've been to Germany a few times, and usually at some point I hear Falco playing on the normal, everyday radio.
 He's still popular there even today.

 So this last time, I haven't heard of Falco yet, but we check in to a hotel, and the lobby looks like this: